ajflood/ajflood.github.io/python.md

-# Python Stuff I Regurally Use
+# Python Stuff I Regularly Use

 ## Logging.
 Setting up a new logger